-With more sophisticated ingredients and formulations than ever before, facial masks (the beauty ones!) can help to combat signs of skin ageing and fatigue – and give you a glow – from the comfort of home.
+With more sophisticated ingredients and formulations than ever before, facial masks (the beauty ones!) can help to combat signs of skin ageing and fatigue, and give you a glow.
+Try out these facials in Singapore from the comfort of home!
 We applied a bunch of face masks in the name of research.

 Face masks reviewed by the Expat Living team